taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 and your cavalier levels count as fighter levels for the purpose of qualifying for any feats that list Shield Focus as a prerequisite.

-## Fiend Keeper Features (Fiend Keeper Medium)
+## Possessed Maiden Features (Possessed Maiden Medium)
-### Evil Spirit
+### Indoctrination
-At the start of each day, select a single Spirit you currently have access to.
-You invite it into yourself, granting it a single point of influence in exchange for its seance boon and lesser spirit power.
-Rather than channel the spirits of dead heroes, you invoke aspects of a fragment of a Devil Lord's soul that you have bound within you.
-Willingly performing an evil act automatically grants any current spirit 1 point of influence over you.
-Protection From Evil suppresses all of the spirit's benefits for the duration of the spell.
-When your current spirit has at least 3 points of influence, you gain a +4 bonus to saving throws against possession, a +2 bonus to saving throws against effects that are mind-affecting but not possession, a -2 penalty to initiative, and an evil aura as per a cleric of your level.
-Treat your alignment as evil for the purposes of resisting or being vulnerable to spells and abilities while you have this aura.
-Furthermore, each spirit has a unique extra penalty.
-If your current spirit ever gains 5 or more points of influence over you, you completely lose control to the spirit.
-You may forgo any number of spirit powers you would normally gain to gain two free uses of Spirit Surge that do not incur influence gain.
+You may make a Will save, DC 10 (10 + 1/2 class level), as a full-round action to channel a spirit.
+Failure leaves you shaken for a minute.
+If exposed to mortal danger, you must make a Will save to avoid channeling a spirit.
+You can end this effect early with another will save.
+When channeling a spirit, you gain its seance boon, influence penalty, and lesser power.
+Any abilities that would cost influence instead cost a daily use of Superior Training.
+This is considered to be a compulsion caused by a lawful evil creature.
 ### Spirit Bonus / Spirit Surge
 You gain a +1 bonus to certain checks, statistics, and rolls, determined by your current spirit.
-At most once per round, after failing a d20 roll modified by this bonus, you may allow your spirit to gain 1 additional point of influence over you to immediately add 1d6 to the check's result without taking an action.
+At most once per round, after failing a d20 roll modified by this bonus, you may  immediately add 1d6 to the check's result without taking an action.
+This may be used 9 (3 + CHA Modifier) times per day.

 ## Feats
 ### Grey Maiden Initiate (1st)